-In the middle section of the Color Transforms window is the ICC Output Profile section.
+To do this, open the Color Transform menu.
+In the middle section of this window is the ICC Output Profile section.
 It should still show None as the profile.
 Browse for the correct ICM or ICC file in the directory where it was saved from the profiling software.
 Once the output ICC profile is selected, the arrows on the Color Transforms window should turn green, indicating that the color workflow is working correctly with an output ICC profile in place.

 Click OK until the Save As window is displayed.
 Save the Imaging Configuration with the desired final name.
 We recommend using the Resolution_Inkset_Media naming convention to make it easier to find the Imaging Configuration later.
 Clicking OK will save the Imaging Configuration.
 The new Imaging Configuration can now be accessed from the Imaging Configuration pull-down menu on the Print Setup window.

 With the new Imaging Configuration complete, we recommend printing a reference file to help determine the quality.
 Wasatch does not supply a file for this use, but we suggest creating one internally as a final standardized testing procedure.
 This test file should be one in which the original color is standardized.
 We recommend NOT using a customer file or a random color file as it will be difficult to locate color issues in these types of files.
 Rather, Wasatch recommends printing a standard, familiar image.
 It should have primary colors, secondary colors, and an image with details like faces, shadows, etc. It should also have both CMYK and RGB components.

 Be sure that all color and printer settings are consistent with the settings used when the ICC profile was generated.
 RIP and print the test image.